Operational Plan Template FAQ's

 In cases where both a facility and an organization have responsibility for a multiple gatherings situation, either:

-- both plans should be submitted to ensure all of the multiple gatherings guidance is in place (each plan can refer to the other for pertinent sections) or
+- both plans should be submitted to ensure all of the public health measures guidance is in place (each plan can refer to the other for pertinent sections) or

 - a combined plan can be submitted on behalf of the facility and organizer.

-I am hosting an event with no more than 50 people at one time, but there will be multiple groups of 50; do I need to apply for pre approval?
+I am hosting an event with no more than 100 people indoors or 200 people outdoors at one time, but there will be multiple groups of 100 or 200; do I need to apply for pre approval?

-Yes, if you are organizing an event where there would be multiple gatherings over the span of an event on any one day, with more than 50 people in total, your plan would need to follow the multiple gatherings guidance to keep groups of up to 50 separate and pre approval would be required.
+Yes, if you are organizing an event where there would be multiple gatherings over the span of an event on any one day, with more than 100 people in total indoors or 200 people in total outdoors, your plan would need to follow the public health measures guidance to keep groups separate and pre approval would be required.

 I run a facility.
 What do we need to know about renting out our facility?